Fatwa ID: 02593

 Thirdly, can I recite Qur'an from my phone sitting on a bus or elsewhere, without having wudhu?

 Fourthly, if I do read the Qur'an in a public space (bus, park, lobby, etc.) can I read loudly?
-How loud?
+If yes, then how loud?

 Allah SWT says: